Request a Demo

 Varies by platform.
 Often claims AA compliance but lacks third-party verification and accessible communication tooling.

 All data stored exclusively in Canadian data centres (Ontario + Quebec).
-Contractually guaranteed — not a policy statement.
+Contractually guaranteed.
+Source code licence enables on-premises deployment for maximum sovereignty.

 Often requires enterprise-tier licensing for data residency guarantees.
 Sub-processors may access data from outside Canada.